appteamfbu2019/askandlearn/README.md

 * The option to unmatch, report, block users
 * "Verified" status for users with good ratings
 * Rating system and points system
+* Pop-up notification when a match has been formed
 * User can click on a profile to view more info in Detail View

 ### 2. Screen Archetypes